5 Queries

 Select Detail (shows every field of every record) and click Next.

-Name the query Customers and CHER, select Modify the query design and click Finish.
-The query is saved and then appears in the design view.
+Name the query CustomersAndCHER, select Modify the query design, and click Finish.
+The query will be saved and then appear in Design View.

 Switch to Datasheet View.

-Close the query and answer the question to save the changes with Yes.
+Close the query and save the changes.

 5.6 Summarizing and Calculations